Creating tests

 This mode is ideal when you are exploring a new area or want tighter control over what gets generated.

-Running autopilot without questions (--yolo)
+Running autopilot without questions (--interactive false)

-heal autopilot --yoloWith --yolo enabled:
+heal autopilot --interactive falseWith --interactive false enabled:

 - The autopilot does not ask interactive questions.